Multiscale network renormalization: scale-invariance without geometry: The scale-free range with universal inverse square exponent

 where

-The term $A_l(\kappa)$ is a lower cut-off that rapidly saturates to one as $\kappa$ increases (see Fig.~\ref{fig:Q}).
-On the other hand, $B_l(\kappa)$ has an intermediate power-law regime (for values of $\kappa$ not too close to 1) and an upper cut-off (for $\kappa$ closer to 1).
+The term $A_\ell(\kappa)$ is a lower cut-off that rapidly saturates to one as $\kappa$ increases (see Fig.~\ref{fig:Q}).
+On the other hand, $B_\ell(\kappa)$ has an intermediate power-law regime (for values of $\kappa$ not too close to 1) and an upper cut-off (for $\kappa$ closer to 1).
 This behaviour can be understood by using the expansion of $\ln(1-y) = -\sum_{n=1}^\infty (- y)^n/n=y+R(y)$ for $|y|< 1$, where $R(y)\equiv-\sum_{n=2}^\infty (- y)^n/n$:

-where $C_l(\kappa)$ is a cut-off function being equal to $2\gamma_l\sqrt{\delta/\pi}$ for $\kappa\ll 1$ and diverging when $\kappa \to 1^-$.
+where $C_\ell(\kappa)$ is a cut-off function being equal to $2\gamma_\ell\sqrt{\delta/\pi}$ for $\kappa\ll 1$ and diverging when $\kappa \to 1^-$.
 This is confirmed in Fig.~\ref{fig:Q}.
 Putting the pieces together, the right tail of the reduced degree distribution behaves as

-where $C_l(\kappa)$ is the cut-off function.
-This proves our statement in the main text, and is confirmed by the numerical simulations in Fig.~\ref{fig:Pk}.
+where $C_\ell(\kappa)$ is the cut-off function.
+This proves our statement and is confirmed by the numerical simulations in Fig.~\ref{fig:Pk}.

-Now we can partly extend the above results to the general case $\alpha\in(0,1)$ using the following argument.
+Now we can partly extend the above results to the general case $\alpha\in(0,1)$ using the following argument (an alternative derivation is provided in Ref.~\cite{rajat}).
 We note from Eq.~\eqref{tumadre} that, for any $\alpha\in(0,1)$, the expected degree is uniquely determined by the LT of the fitness distribution.
-Even if the explicit form of $\rho_l(x|\alpha,\gamma_l)$ is not known for $\alpha\ne 1/2$ (apart from expressions involving integral representations~\cite{onesided3,onesided4,onesided5}), the LT is known and given by Eq.~\eqref{eq:laplace}.
+Even if the explicit form of $\rho_\ell(x,\alpha,\gamma_\ell)$ is not known for $\alpha\ne 1/2$ (apart from expressions involving integral representations~\cite{onesided3,onesided4,onesided5}), the LT is known and given by Eq.~\eqref{eq:laplace}.
 Using that formula, thereby selecting without loss of generality the value $\gamma_\alpha\equiv[\textrm{cos}(\alpha\pi/2)]^{1/\alpha}$, we see that Eq.~\eqref{tumadre} can be rewritten as

 Indeed, for $\alpha=1/2$ and $\gamma_{1/2}=[\textrm{cos}(\pi/4)]^{2}=1/2$, the above equation reduces exactly to Eq.~\eqref{eq:kVSx}.
 In complete analogy with the case $\alpha=1/2$, Eq.~\eqref{tupadre} implies that, for small values of $x$, the expected degree behaves as